ucdavis-adminit/erp-api-docs/docs/3.2 Oracle ERP Data Server/3.2.2 Data Requests/HOME.md

   POET
 }

-"Cost-center components of Oracle GL Segments which can be derived from the KFS Chart-Account." type GlCostCenterSegments {
+"Cost-center components of Oracle GL Segments which can be derived from the KFS Chart-Account-Sub Account-Project." type GlCostCenterSegments {
   entity:      ErpEntityCode!
   fund:        ErpFundCode!
   department:  ErpDepartmentCode!
   purpose:     ErpPurposeCode

+  project:     ErpProjectCode
   program:     ErpProgramCode
   activity:    ErpActivityCode
 }

-"Cost-center components of the POET Segments which can be derived from the KFS Chart-Account." type PpmCostCenterSegments {
+"Cost-center components of the POET Segments which can be derived from the KFS Chart-Account-Sub Account-Project." type PpmCostCenterSegments {
   project:       PpmProjectNumber!
   organization:  PpmExpenseOrganizationCode!